General Information for Intended Parents

 How do we know our surrogate will take care of herself?

 We’re very particular about screening surrogates.
 The surrogates in our program are all mothers from stable living situations.
 They feel responsible for the growth and development of the child they’re carrying, even when that child isn’t their own.
-Our surrogates attend monthly support meetings hosted by us.
-If they can’t attend, they’re required to check in via phone with our licensed social worker at least once every month to discuss any issues or concerns.
+Our surrogates are invited to attend monthly support meetings hosted by us.
+If they can’t attend, a licensed social worker checks in at least once every month, at our request, to discuss any issues or concerns.
 We maintain regular contact with our surrogates before, during and in the six weeks following her pregnancy.

 Why do you need my social security number?